wp-plugins/incentivibe/readme.txt

 == Description ==

-Incentivibe's cost-sharing program pools businesses together so they can share the prize cost of big contest prizes with other businesses and motivate their individual visitors to become a lead, fan or follower for a chance to win that prize.
+Incentivibe allows you to run giveaway contests on your website with $500 prizes (e.g. iPad Mini, Tiffany & Co.,and many more) for only $24.99 by sharing the prize cost with other businesses.
+Plus we provide you with free contest tool (eg. lightbox or slider) and giveaway terms.
+And we also take care of winner announcement and prize delivery for you!

 [youtube http://www.youtube.com/watch?v=phTJFIU8__s]

-Amazing testimonials (see below).
-No monthly contracts.
-Top-notch support guaranteed.
-Unlimited contestant entries for 3 months.
-Set-up within seconds!
+Checkout our amazing testimonials (see below).
+You can start our 14-Day Free trial to get 3-7 times more leads.
+No credit card is required  and top-notch support guaranteed.
+You can Set-up within seconds!
 All contest legal/logistical work included for free, forever!

 = 1.
 How it works: =